keoko/penjat/README.md

 ## TODO
-- display all letters
-- move on focus
 - images
+- greyed init gallow
 - display properly the gallow
-- greyed init gallow
+- display gallow in last page
 - page control is not game logic
 - deploy to heroku
 - check schema